-The most common coding scenarios in the field of occupation, education, industry, courses, and regional information are handled by the LIfBi Research Data Center itself.
-Other coding tasks are spread over the responsible departments at the LIfBi in Bamberg or the partners in the NEPS consortium.
+The most common and comprehensive coding scenarios in the fields of occupation, education, branches, courses, and regional information are processed by the Research Data Center (FDZ-LIfBi) itself.
+Other coding tasks are distributed among the responsible departments at the LIfBi in Bamberg and the partners in the NEPS consortium.

-Derived scales and classification
+Derived scales and classifications

-While (re)coding of open or string information into primary classifications (like DKZ2010 or WZ08) is a first and essential step to make the NEPS Scientific Use File data convenient to use, the standardized derivation of other classifications or scales, primarily in the area of educational certificates or occupational titles is a second and different one.
-We can distinguish at least three types and goals of derivations:
+The (re-)coding of open answers or string entries into primary classifications (such as DKZ2010 or WZ08) is a first and essential step towards making this information available within the NEPS Scientific Use Files in a user-friendly and analyzable way.
+The standardized derivation of further classifications or scales, especially in the area of educational qualifications and occupational titles, is a second and no less important step.
+At least three types and objectives of derivations can be distinguished:

-- Derivations from primary classifications (and originated from string/open answers) into other classification which are the primary coding scheme in other studies or for international comparison, e. g., ISCO instead of KldB in the field of occupations; - Derivations from primary closed form answer schemes into general classifications and schemes making use of auxiliary information - e.g., derivation of ISCED or CASMIN from school certificate and training data plus information on type of school/training;
+- Derivations from primary classifications (and originated from string entries/open answers) into other classifications that function as a standard schema in other studies or international comparisons, e. g.
+ISCO instead of KldB in the field of occupations - Derivations from primarily closed response schemes into general classifications and schemes using auxiliary information, e.g. ISCED or CASMIN from school certificate and training data plus additional information on the type of school/training - Combination of the two types, e.g. EGP class scheme via derived ISCO classification plus information on self-employment and supervisory status